 There are more theme parks located in Tampa, which is why that area is growing in popularity for family vacations in Florida.
 When you choose this family-friendly Florida destination, you can visit Busch Gardens and Dinosaur World.
 Legoland is also a quick one-hour drive from Tampa.

 Tampa is also one of the best places to visit for sporting events.
-I recommend planning your visit so that you can watch a Tampa Bay Lightning hockey game, Tampa Bay Rays baseball game, or Tampa Bay Buccaneers football game.
+I recommend planning your visit so that you can watch a Tampa Bay Lightning hockey game, a Tampa Bay Rays baseball game, or Tampa Bay Buccaneers football game.